Wakko's Wish: Production and release

 Although Wakko's Wish had been rated highly amongst children and adults in test screenings, Warner Bros. decided to release it direct-to-video rather than spending money on marketing a wide release.
 Wakko's Wish was originally slated for its VHS release in November 1998, but was pushed forward to December 21, 1999, and re-released on January 25, 2000, as part of the Warner Bros.
 Century 2000 Collection.
-It is the first Animaniacs production to use digital ink and paint.
+It is the first Animaniacs production to use digital ink and paint, and the first direct-to-video film by Warner Bros.
+Animation to do so.
 On August 25, 2008, Wakko's Wish was released for rental or purchase on iTunes.
 Wakko's Wish has also aired on cable networks such as Cartoon Network, Cinemax, Boomerang and more recently on The Hub (now Discovery Family).
 It is also available to download from the PlayStation Store.
-The film was released on DVD on October 7, 2014, shortly after the deaths of Liz Holzman in 2014 and Rusty Mills in 2012, two of the main directors of the film.
-It was also Chick Vennera's final performance as Pesto before his death in 2021.
+The film was finally released on DVD on October 7, 2014, nearly 15 years after its initial release and just after the deaths of Liz Holzman and Rusty Mills (two of the film's main directors) on August 11, 2014, and December 7, 2012, respectively.
+It was also Chick Vennera's final performance as Pesto before his retirement from acting in 2011 and death in 2021.